mcnerneylab/chip_seq_tutorial/README.md

 ## optional: joining fastqs in batch
 Please see **batch_join_fastqs**
 Use this script to join fastqs if they are from different sequencing lanes

+## bwa alignment
+Because Chip seq requires a simple alignment process to just obtain read count, we don't need to use splice aware aligner such as STAR, we can just use the faster splice unaware aligner bwa.
+### Step 1: bwa index
+bwa requires you to first index the genome fasta file.
+In this turorial, I followed the procedures in https://icb.med.cornell.edu/wiki/index.php/Elementolab/BWA_tutorial to download the mm10 genome fasta file from UCSC genome browser.
+Please see code "bwa_index" for details
+### Step 2: bwa mem alignment